 1 – They argue against you and attempt to flip it around by labelling you as ‘sensitive’ and lose you as a friend.

-2 – They start defending themselves and to try and win you over.
+2 – They start defending themselves and try and win you over.

 Either way, you’re in a winning position.
 The people you lose in your life never belonged in it to begin with.
 And the people defending themselves are now well aware of your value and dignity as a human being.

-3) Never take people’s judgements of you seriously
+3) Never take people’s judgments of you seriously

 People are usually very quick to judge others based on external influences, which Russell cunningly points out to Brian.
 This goes on to explain the professionalism of Russell’s actions in order to avoid rising up to the expectations of the hosts that were interviewing him.

 Perhaps you’re in an abusive relationship with friends or family.
-This is a perfect example to how this principle can be applied, which incidentally can lead to improving your self-esteem dramatically.
+This is a perfect example of how this principle can be applied, which incidentally can lead to improving your self-esteem dramatically.

-4) Always lead things where you want it to go
+4) Always lead things where you want them to go

-Towards the end of the video, Russell points to Mika and say’s “Let me help you”.
-It is clear that he is now in the drivers seat and doing what he was there to do, which was to promote his new project.
+Towards the end of the video, Russell points to Mika and says’s “Let me help you”.
+It is clear that he is now in the driver’s seat and doing what he was there to do, which was to promote his new project.